AcceRL: A Distributed Asynchronous Reinforcement Learning and World Model Framework for Vision-Language-Action Models

-Model-Based Reinforcement Learning (MBRL) fundamentally accelerates convergence by learning a predictive model of the environment's dynamics, effectively substituting physical interactions with computational predictions.
-Early approaches like the Dreamer series~\cite{hafner2023dreamerv3} projected observations into a compact latent space, using Recurrent Neural Networks (RNNs) to predict future states $s_{t+1}$ and rewards $r_{t+1}$.
-By optimizing the policy within this differentiable dream, agents can experience millions of transition steps without a single real-world interaction, dramatically improving sample efficiency.
+Model Based Reinforcement Learning fundamentally accelerates convergence by learning a predictive model of environment dynamics to substitute costly physical interactions with computational predictions.
+A landmark in this field is the Dreamer series~\cite{hafner2023dreamerv3} which projects high dimensional observations into a compact discrete latent space.
+By optimizing policies within this differentiable dream using Recurrent State Space Models can achieve high sample efficiency in environments with dense rewards such as Atari games.

-With the advent of generative AI, environmental prediction has evolved from simple latent dynamics to high-fidelity video generation powered by Diffusion Models~\cite{ho2020denoising}.
-Frameworks such as Genie~\cite{bruce2024genie} and Diamonds~\cite{alonso2024diffusion} leverage the iterative denoising process to model complex, multi-modal distributions of future frames.
-This capability is particularly critical for VLA models, as it allows the agent to visualize the consequences of fine-grained manipulation tasks that are difficult to capture with low-dimensional latent states.
-These diffusion-based world models act as an infinite, risk-free simulator, providing a dense stream of virtual samples that cover edge cases rarely encountered in the physical world.

-However, integrating these powerful world models into the VLA training loop introduces major system-level bottlenecks due to VRAM constraints.
-Recent frameworks like WoVR~\cite{jiang2026wovr} attempt to enable world-model-based RL for VLAs, but they rely on a collocated GPU allocation strategy.
-To avoid out-of-memory errors, these systems force synchronous phase transitions.
-This process is heavily bottlenecked by repeatedly moving model parameters between GPU and CPU memory (offloading and onloading).
-During these memory transfers, the GPU compute cores sit completely idle, causing severe hardware underutilization and low training throughput.

-In contrast, AcceRL solves this problem by completely abandoning collocated execution.
-Instead, it uses a fully decoupled, physically isolated architecture that permanently keeps the policy and world models on dedicated GPUs.
-This ``zero-offload'' design reduces network communication to passing lightweight trajectory data.
-By doing so, AcceRL ensures that the GPU compute cores are continuously saturated, unlocking near-linear scalability for distributed rollout generation and remarkable super-linear training throughput for massive foundation models.